James Holzhauer: Jeopardy!

 Holzhauer appeared on 33 episodes of Season 35 of the American quiz show Jeopardy!, from April 4 to June 3, 2019.

 During his first game, Holzhauer won $43,680, the second largest single-game total to that point in Season 35, behind fellow Tournament of Champions competitor Eric R. Backes' $48,001 on February 11, 2019.
-In his fourth game, which aired on April 9, he broke the previous single-game Jeopardy! winnings record ($77,000, set by Roger Craig in 2010) by winning $110,914.
+In his fourth game, which aired on April 9, Holzhauer broke the previous single-game Jeopardy! winnings record with a one-day score of $110,914, which surpassed the 45-year old record of Robert H. Smith, Jr., whose $3,900 from September 14, 1973, when adjusted to clue values since November 26, 2001, was $78,000.
+That also surpassed the gross winnings record of $77,000, set by Roger Craig in 2010.

-During his 33 appearances, Holzhauer exceeded Craig's single-day total 16 times (see table below), including a new all-time record set on April 17, when he won $131,127.
-Holzhauer is also the first and only player to win $100,000 or more in a single episode, a feat he accomplished six times.
+During his appearances, Holzhauer exceeded Smith's single-day total 16 times (see table below), including a new all-time record set on April 17, when he won $131,127.
+Holzhauer is also the first and only player to win $100,000 or more in a single episode, a feat that he accomplished six times.
 His $298,687 total winnings across his first five days surpassed the five-day record set by Frank Spangenberg in 1990 before the changes in the values of the clues.
 Holzhauer is the only contestant to date to do so.
 He won a total of $2,464,216, averaging $75,362 per episode—a 33-day average that nearly equaled the previous all-time single-day record.
 Fellow Jeopardy! champion Ken Jennings has likened this feat to "a basketball player notching 70-point games for an entire season or a baseball player hitting for the cycle in every game".

 Holzhauer was defeated in his 33rd game, which aired on June 3, 2019, and was watched by 14.5 million people.
 The winner, Emma Boettcher, used many of the same strategies as Holzhauer.

 In July 2019, Jeopardy! confirmed that Holzhauer would return for the Tournament of Champions in November.
 Holzhauer won both his quarterfinal and semifinal games to advance to the final round, which featured a rematch against Boettcher, who was invited separately and also won her first two tournament games.
 Holzhauer won the two-day final, winning the first game by a larger margin than Boettcher won the second and claiming the $250,000 grand prize.
 The following week, Jeopardy! announced that Holzhauer would compete against Jennings and Rutter in prime-time specials for a million-dollar prize in Jeopardy!
 The Greatest of All Time, which aired in January 2020.
 Holzhauer won one match in the tournament, but lost to Jennings in the others, and received the runner-up prize of $250,000.